Table of Contents

 Disclaimer.
-If you haven’t read the Moving to Ireland series before please read this first.
+If this is your first time reading the Moving to Ireland series, please read this first.

-Ireland in this series refers to the Republic of Ireland.
+Ireland refers to the Republic of Ireland.
 Northern Ireland is a part of the UK and has different rules about visas.
-If you are looking to work in Northern Ireland, you will need to research visas for the UK.
+If you are looking to work/live in Northern Ireland, you will need to research visas for the UK.

 Part 1 – Should you move to Ireland?

 Part 4 – Finding a Place to Live

 All kinds.
 Many people on working holidays will gravitate to working in jobs with *relatively* easy entry-level positions such as in hospitality, retail, food services, call centres, etc. If you have professional experience and education in a particular industry, then feel free to apply for those types of professional jobs as well.
 It’s worth noting an employer may be hesitant to hire you for a permanent position because your visa only allows you to work for two years.
 If you decide to apply for a professional job it could take time before you land anything.
 You might want to apply for entry-level positions in retail, food services to earn some money while you wait.